Jano (footballer, born 1986)

-Alejandro Velasco Fariñas (born 23 December 1986), known as Jano, is a Spanish professional footballer who plays as a defensive midfielder.
+Alejandro Velasco Fariñas (born 23 December 1986), known as Jano, is a Spanish former professional footballer who played as a defensive midfielder.

 Club career

 Early years

-Born in Madrid, Jano was a CF Rayo Majadahonda youth graduate, and made his first-team debut during the 2006–07 season, in Tercera División.
+Born in Madrid, Jano was a CF Rayo Majadahonda youth graduate, and made his first-team debut during the 2006–07 season, in the Tercera División.
 In 2008 he signed with Segunda División B club CD Leganés, terminating his contract on 4 September 2009 and joining Rayo Vallecano's reserves in the fourth division.

 Jano helped Rayo B in their promotion to the third level in 2010, but was sparingly used afterwards.
 He subsequently moved to amateurs CD Puerta Bonita, leaving in January 2012 for Austrian Football Second League side SKN St. Pölten.

 Austria

 Jano made his professional debut on 2 March 2012, starting and scoring his team's second goal in a 3–2 home win over FC Lustenau 07.
-A regular starter, he netted the equaliser in the 2013–14 Austrian Cup final against FC Red Bull Salzburg, but in an eventual 2–4 loss.
+A regular starter, he netted the equaliser in the 2013–14 Austrian Cup final against FC Red Bull Salzburg, but in an eventual 4–2 loss.

 In the summer of 2014, Jano signed for SV Mattersburg in the same country and league.
 He helped to promotion to the Bundesliga in his first season, as champions.

 Jano made his debut in the Austrian top flight on 25 July 2015, starting in the 2–1 home defeat of Salzburg.
 He scored his first goal in the competition on 26 September, his team's second in a 4–2 away loss to the same opposition.

 In August 2020, shortly after renewing his contract for a further two years, Jano became a free agent after Mattersburg's main financial backer was closed down and the club was subsequently dissolved.

 Later career

 Jano returned to Spain on 5 October 2020, agreeing to a one-year deal with CF Fuenlabrada.
-He played his first match in Segunda División the following month at the age of 33 years and 11 months, as a 64th-minute substitute in the 3–0 victory at AD Alcorcón.
+He played his first Segunda División match on 8 November at the age of 33 years and 11 months, as a 64th-minute substitute in the 3–0 victory at AD Alcorcón.